 So how does a term work?
 In short, you put a set amount of money aside in the term deposit investment at a set interest rate for a set amount of time.
 After the end of the term, you get paid the interest you’ve earned over the term.
-For example, if you to put $10,000 into a 12 month term deposit at 2.7% interest, you’d end up with $10,270 after the 12 months.
+For example, if you put $10,000 into a 12-month term deposit at 2.7% interest, you’d end up with $10,270 after the 12 months.

 That’s an extra $270 you wouldn’t have made if you had kept it in a no-interest chequing account.
 See?
 Free money.

-A term deposit is also a great tool for financial discipline, since you commit to leaving the funds in the term deposit for a certain amount of time.
+A term deposit is also a great tool for financial discipline since you commit to leaving the funds in the term deposit for a certain amount of time.
 In other words, you lock your money away from your chequing account so you can’t access it on impulse.
 But before you commit to locking your money away, let’s get your term deposit knowledge up to speed.

 The most important thing to consider is time.
 How much time do you have?
 What can you commit to?
 What is the purpose of this term?
-In most cases, once you sign on the dotted line, you can only break a term in the event of death or financial emergency, so think this one through.
+In most cases, once you sign on the dotted line, you can only break a term in the event of death or a financial emergency, so think this one through.

 So, you have some cash you’d like to put aside for the long term?
 A term deposit like this could be a good option for you.
-Usually this will give you a higher interest rate, but also consider the potential return you can get from other types of investments as well.
-Talk to a financial expert about your goals – if you have a very low risk tolerance, a term deposit like this could be a good option for you.
+Usually, this will give you a higher interest rate, but also consider the potential return you can get from other types of investments as well.
+Talk to a financial expert about your goals – if you have a very low-risk tolerance, a term deposit like this could be a good option for you.

 There are term deposits that you can redeem after 30 days.
 Again, whether or not this is suitable for you will depend on what your goals are.
-You’ll probably get a lower interest rate than a long-term but you’ll be able to access your funds sooner.
+You’ll probably get a lower interest rate than the long-term but you’ll be able to access your funds sooner.
 That’s why it’s helpful to talk to an expert – we can help you figure out what’s best for you to reach your goals.

 Depending on the amount you want to put away, you could even break up your money into different kinds of terms.
 Instead of putting all your eggs in one basket, you can divide your money into short, medium and long terms or any combination that works for you.
 This allows you more freedom and less commitment in an emergency.